nordryd/card_games/README.md

 # Card Games
 Repo for a project for me to practice full stack apps.
-This particular one will use Gradle, Spring, &amp; React.
+This particular one will use Gradle, Java, Spring, &amp; React.